Creative-Motion-Development/wp-plugin-titan-security/readme.txt

 Anti-spam, Site Security Check & Malware Scanner.

 == Description ==
-= Titan includes anti-spam, firewall, malware scanner, site accessibility checking, security and threats audits for WordPress websites.
+Titan includes anti-spam, firewall, malware scanner, site accessibility checking, security and threats audits for WordPress websites.
 Our security functions provide Titan with the latest firewall rules, malware signatures, and database of malicious IP addresses - all you need to ensure the security of your website.

-Titan is a comprehensive WordPress security solution, completed by a set of additional features as add-ons, which was placed into a simple and intuitive interface. =
+Titan is a comprehensive WordPress security solution, completed by a set of additional features as add-ons, which was placed into a simple and intuitive interface.

-Why did we update Anti-Spam and what is Titan?
+**Why did we update Anti-Spam and what is Titan?**

 Let me tell you before we start: your favorite Anti-Spam had not disappeared!
 Instead of that it revived and became stronger to stand guard over the secure of your site!
 The latest update of Anti-Spam is called Titan Anti-spam & Security and represents the brand new version of a plugin.

-Why TITAN?
+**Why TITAN?**

 We aim to create a plugin as reliable as this metal - and easy-to-use at the same time.
 The new name of our plugin sets the pace with newest and highest standards of quality.

 What has been changed except the name?